mxsjoberg/michaelsjoberg.com/public/programming/particle-swarm-optimization.md

     return swarm, round(global_best, 2), [round(pos, 2) for pos in global_pos]
 ```

-Basically, this function iterates over each particle in the swarm, updates local best position and error if better than previous best, and updates the global best position and error if the particle's position yields a better result than the current global best.
+Basically, what this function does is to iterate over each particle in the swarm, update local and global best positions and errors if better than previous.

-The velocity and position are updated using the `update_velocity` and `update_position` functions defined earlier.
 If bounds are specified, the position is checked to ensure it is within the bounds.
-Finally, the function returns the updated swarm, the global best error, and the global best position.
+The function returns the updated swarm, the global best error, and the global best position.

 ## <a name="3" class="anchor"></a> [Testing](#3)

-In the below examples, the maximum number of iterations is set to `50`, which should be enough in our case, and random seed is set to `42` (consistent result given same configuration variables).
+In the below examples, the maximum number of iterations is set to `50`, which should be enough in our case, but feel free to update the code used for testing to stop when converged.
+The random seed is set to `42` (to get consistent result given the same configuration variables).

 ```python
 MAX_ITERATIONS = 50
 random.seed(1234)
 ```

-### Single variable with bounds
+### <a name="3.1" class="anchor"></a> [Single variable with bounds](#3.1)

 In this example, the cost function is `x[0] ** 5 - 3 * x[0] ** 4 + 5`, where `x`-range is `[0, 4]` (note that `x: [x_1, x_2, ..., x_n]` represent `x`, `y`, `z`, and so on).